 Kop van Overijssel and De Wieden

-Cycling through a surprising landscape of shimmering lakes and ponds, vast reed beds, bird-rich wetlands, and centuries-old hedgerows.
+Cycling through a surprising landscape of shimmering Lakes and Wetlands, vast reed beds, bird-rich wetlands, and centuries-old hedgerows.

 The Landscape